markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Spaces are allowed after the closing sequence:
+Spaces or tabs are allowed after the closing sequence:

 ```````````````````````````````` example
 ### foo ###